dbushell/dbushell-2k15/src/data/blog/2020/2020-04-wordpress-gutenberg-react-and-advanced-custom-fields.md

     height="289">
 </p>

-Gutenberg provide embed blocks with a single caption.
+Gutenberg provides an embed block with a single caption.
 These are extremely user-friendly.
 Users just paste a YouTube link — not even embed code — and WordPress does the rest.
 However it lacks the additional fields I require.

 ACF does have an [oEmbed](https://www.advancedcustomfields.com/resources/oembed/) field but it isn't half as nice.
 For the sake of this demo I've deciding it's not good enough (it is, I just wanted a simple example).